aidsrentfree/aidsrentfree.github.io/docs/module-repository.md

 # /aids/ Module Repository

-->Alright, let's do this again.<-
+Alright, let's do this again.

-->Just like the [other](https://rentry.co/settings) [two](https://rentry.co/lorebooks) rentries, this one serves to be a not-on-discord log of notable NovelAI modules that Anons and others create.<-
+Just like the [other](https://rentry.co/settings) [two](https://rentry.co/lorebooks) rentries, this one serves to be a not-on-discord log of notable NovelAI modules that Anons and others create.

-->All the questions you'd need answered about the concept can be found on NAI's [medium blogpost](https://novelai.medium.com/custom-ai-modules-dbc527d66081), but I expect more information to come out as we continue experimenting with this feature.<-
+All the questions you'd need answered about the concept can be found on NAI's [medium blogpost](https://novelai.medium.com/custom-ai-modules-dbc527d66081), but I expect more information to come out as we continue experimenting with this feature.

-->Need help with forming your own dataset?
-Check the [Unofficial NovelAI wiki's page](https://naidb.miraheze.org/wiki/Datasetting_for_AI_Modules) on the matter.<-
+Need help with forming your own dataset?
+Check the [Unofficial NovelAI wiki's page](https://naidb.miraheze.org/wiki/Datasetting_for_AI_Modules) on the matter.

 ***